MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-dev-faq.md

 To read about enabling debugging in AL, see here [Debugging](devenv-debugging.md).
 To read about snapshot debugging, see [Snapshot Debugging](devenv-snapshot-debugging.md).

-## Why do the symbols downloaded to VSCode have different versions from the apps that are installed on my tenant?
+## Why do the symbols downloaded to Visual Studio Code have different versions from the apps that are installed on my tenant?

 We always download the highest published version of symbols.
-This means that if one of your dependencies has a higher version published, that version will be downloaded even if it is not installed for your environment.
+This means that if one of your dependencies has a higher version published, that version will be downloaded even if it's not installed for your environment.

 ## Where do I find help regarding AppSource validation and submission?